Life Data Labs Farrier’s Formula Double Strength Horse Feed Bag, 11 lb.

 Although paper had been used for wrapping and padding in Ancient China since the 2nd century BC, the first use of paper bags in China (for preserving the flavor of tea) came during the later Tang dynasty (618–907 AD).

-In common usage, data (, also US: ) is a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
+Data ( DAY-tə, US also DAT) are a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
 A datum is an individual value in a collection of data.
 Data are usually organized into structures such as tables that provide additional context and meaning, and may themselves be used as data in larger structures.
 Data may be used as variables in a computational process.
 Data may represent abstract ideas or concrete measurements.
 Data are commonly used in scientific research, economics, and virtually every other form of human organizational activity.
 Examples of data sets include price indices (such as the consumer price index), unemployment rates, literacy rates, and census data.
 In this context, data represent the raw facts and figures from which useful information can be extracted.

 Data are collected using techniques such as measurement, observation, query, or analysis, and are typically represented as numbers or characters that may be further processed.
 Field data are data that are collected in an uncontrolled, in-situ environment.
 Experimental data are data that are generated in the course of a controlled scientific experiment.
 Data are analyzed using techniques such as calculation, reasoning, discussion, presentation, visualization, or other forms of post-analysis.
 Prior to analysis, raw data (or unprocessed data) is typically cleaned: Outliers are removed, and obvious instrument or data entry errors are corrected.